vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

+# &#128214; Resources
+Since singly linked lists share the foundational principles of the general concept of linked lists, the resources that contributed to their understanding are best described in the [linked lists resources section](../LinkedList.md#-resources).

 # &#129309; Contributing
 Contributions are highly appreciated!
-For detailed guidelines, please refer to the [root directory's contributing section](../../../#-contributing).

-# &#128231; Contacts
-For contact details and additional information, please refer to the [root directory's contact information section](../../../#-contacts).
+For detailed guidelines, contact details, and additional information, please refer to the [root directory's contributing section](../../../#-contributing).

-# &#128591; Credits
-Since singly linked lists share the foundational principles of the general concept of linked lists, the resources that contributed to their understanding are best described in the [linked lists credits section](../LinkedList.md#-credits).